Mercedes-Benz S400 hybrid vehicles are notorious for having hybrid issues that lead to no start condition.

 Is it safe to drive?

-Even though newer Mercedes-Benz cars have electric power steering, the steering has a mechanical link to the steering rack.
+Even though newer Mercedes-Benz cars have electric power steering, they have a mechanical link to the steering rack.

-It is safe to drive only if you feel you have enough strength to turn the steering wheel manually.
+It is safe to drive only if you feel you have enough strength to manually turn the steering wheel.

-Without the help of the steering motor, the steering wheel will be extremely hard to turn.
+Without the help of the steering motor, the steering wheel will be tough to turn.

 The following problems are known to cause problems on Mercedes-Benz with an electrical power steering system.